Fluent Bit: Official Manual

 Windows

-Fluent Bit is distributed as fluent-bit package for Windows and as a Windows container on Docker Hub.
-Fluent Bit has two flavours of Windows installers: a ZIP archive (for quick testing) and an EXE installer (for system installation).
+Fluent Bit is distributed as the fluent-bit package for Windows and as a.
+Fluent Bit provides two Windows installers: a ZIP archive and an EXE installer.

-Not all plugins are supported on Windows: the CMake configuration shows the default set of supported plugins.
+Not all plugins are supported on Windows.
+The shows the default set of supported plugins.

 Configuration